 - Software and hardware systems

-- Three letters of recommendation accompanied by the recommendation form.
+- Three letters of recommendation and/or a recommendation form.
 Recommendations should be completed by persons who have direct knowledge of an applicant’s intellectual ability, motivation to study computer science, preparation for graduate school, creativity in research, capacity to work independently, and, if an international student, ability to speak and write English.

 - A statement of purpose indicating that the applicant understands the nature of the graduate program for which s/he is applying, and to perhaps express interest in a particular area of computer science.